Jbrimbelibap/Horman-Garage-Opener---868.3Mhz/README.md

 ######
 SOFTWARE :

-Universal radio hacker to decode your garage code, Spektrum to verify the frequency of the remote or see if it works at all
+Universal radio hacker to decode your garage code : https://github.com/jopohl/urh Spektrum to verify the frequency of the remote or see if it works at all : https://github.com/pavels/spektrum